 - Coroners should ask witnesses relevant questions and/or permit relevant questions to be asked during inquest hearings.

-- Coroners should be more strongly encouraged to make Rule 43 reports on actions needed to prevent future road deaths.
+- Coroners should take their duty to write ‘Preventing Further Deaths’ reports seriously to highlight actions needed to prevent future road fatalities.

 Resources and training

 - The police, prosecution services and courts all need to be adequately resourced to deliver justice to a high standard.

 - Better training should be provided for traffic police, investigation officers, family liaison officers, prosecutors, coroners, judges, magistrates in relation to the handling of road traffic offences and incidents – particularly where cyclists or other vulnerable road users are involved.

 Transparency and data collection